 You’ll be able to walk leisurely among its peaceful gardens, local markets, and art galleries, and enjoy the charm of one of the most beautiful villages in Provence.
 Or, if you prefer, you can join a guided tour.

-➤ The Provence Lavender Fields Tour guides you through the most wonderful purple fields in Provence, with chances of taking pictures, wandering through the aromatic rows, and learning about lavender production. ➥ BOOK IT HERE
+➤ The Provence Lavender Fields Tour from Aix-en-Provence guides you through the most wonderful purple fields in Provence, with chances to take pictures, wander through the aromatic rows, and learn about lavender production. ➥ BOOK IT HERE

-➤ You can also take a City Walking Tour around Aix en Provence to discover its hidden gems, and listen to curious tales, fun facts, and some of the city’s history. ➥ BOOK IT HERE
+➤ You can also take a Guided Tour in Aix-en-Provence: Historical Old City to discover its hidden gems, and listen to curious tales, fun facts, and some of the city’s history. ➥ BOOK IT HERE

 Lacoste